The health effects of fat and carbs are controversial. However, almost everyone agrees that protein is important.

-Bottom Line: It is true that protein can cause harm in people with kidney problems, but this has no relevance to people with healthy kidneys.
+SUMMARY While protein can cause harm to people with kidney problems, it doesn’t affect those with healthy kidneys.

 Protein can help your body repair after it has been injured.

-Staying physically active is also crucial, and lifting weights or doing some sort of resistance exercise can work wonders (41).
+Staying physically active is also crucial, and lifting weights or doing some sort of resistance exercise can work wonders ().

 Even though a higher protein intake can have health benefits for many people, it is not necessary for everyone.